 Secondly, the funds are very specific and difficult to extend to other categories of workers.
 This also implies that livelihood-specific schemes are vulnerable to changes in a particular line of business.
-The Kerala Beedi and Cigar Workers Fund, for example, suffered as a result of a ban on smoking in public places and the Kerala abkari workers needed to be rehabilitated after arak was banned in the state.
-Overall, the highly specific nature of the funds can create limits in terms of comprehensive old-age cover and definitely limits coverage to a sub-set of unorganised sector workers.
+The Kerala Beedi and Cigar Workers Fund, for example, suffered as a result of a ban on smoking in public places and the Kerala abkari workers needed to be rehabilitated after arak was banned in the state.35 Overall, the highly specific nature of the funds can create limits in terms of comprehensive old-age cover and definitely limits coverage to a sub-set of unorganised sector workers.

 Thirdly, many of the schemes operate on a defined benefit basis.
 The burden of providing guaranteed old-age payments to members has become unsustainable for some of the funds.
-Difficulties also arose because of low contribution levels and collective funds from co-contributors.
+Difficulties also arose because of low contribution levels and collective funds from co-contributors.36 boards are some of the largest organisations to have adopted NPS-Lite for their members.

 While some welfare boards have struggled with finances, they did set the historic precedence for institutionalising social security for low-income unorganised workers.
 In recent years, the structure and intent of the welfare boards have been leveraged by the government's NPS-Lite scheme.
-Welfare boards are some of the largest organisations to have adopted NPS-Lite for their members.
+Welfare

-&lt;sup>35 National Commission for Enterprises in the Unorganised Sector (2006), p.
+35 National Commission for Enterprises in the Unorganised Sector (2006), p.
 180 on Fisherman

-&lt;sup>36 National Commission for Enterprises in the Unorganised Sector (2006).
+36 National Commission for Enterprises in the Unorganised Sector (2006).
 Coir Workers pension and Agricultural Workers Welfare under stress (p 175); Kerela Fisherman Welfare Fund cannot collect from dealers under court order (p.
 171)